labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

 **Requirements:**

-- Aaccess to a Docker container of the tool you want to contribute (if you have the raw tool that you want to wrap in a container, [send us an email](stewards@labdao.com)).
+- Access to a Docker container of the tool you want to contribute (if you have the raw tool that you want to wrap in a container, [send us an email](mailto:stewards@labdao.com)).
 - Comfortable with Docker and Docker files
 - Experience using Conda
 - Basic understanding of working with Pytorch and Cuda as dependencies
 - RECOMMENDATION: Make sure you’ve managed to get the tool running from the command line on your own machine first, then do the PLEX config.
     - This familiarity will make it easier to structure the set-up on PLEX.
-    - If you want to contribute a tool but don't have access to a GPU, please [send us an email](stewards@labdao.com) and we can help.
+    - If you want to contribute a tool but don't have access to a GPU, please [send us an email](mailto:stewards@labdao.com) and we can help.

 **Time required:**

-About 1 hour of deep work.
+About 1.5 hours of deep work.
 The first time you do it, it may take longer - but it gets easier the more you do!

 Note: right now we only support Command Line Arguments to run tools.
 We are planning to add native python support soon.

 ---
 # Step-by-step guide

-# Step 0: Familiarise yourself with the tool configurations in PLEX
+## Step 0: Familiarise yourself with the tool configurations in PLEX

 To make scientific tools easily accessible, we take inspiration from the Common Workflow Language (CWL) standard.